DylanMorgani/osticket-prereqs/README.md

 <p>
 <img width="1920" height="1080" alt="image" src="https://github.com/user-attachments/assets/9aec9283-8cc1-43b3-8d47-981a857c739b" />
 </p>
+This image shows the installing and enabling of IIS to host the osticker.

 <h3>4.
 Installing and enabling Internet Information Services (IIS) to host the osTicket</h3>